 - What could I do with that saved time to grow my business?

-Given that you are reading an article about what label printer to buy, you may have already conceded that it’s a good decision.
+Given that you are reading an article about what shipping label printer to buy, you may have already conceded that it’s a good decision.
 You may have even skipped this section just to get to the recommendations.
-I get it.
+We get it.

 Let’s get on to the top label printers for your small business.

 Every business is different and so each business may have different label printer needs.

 With that in mind, we’ll lay out the most important features of each printer with regard to how people run their shipping program.

 Here are the five best shipping label printers for your small business.